scaff/zf2-doctrine-test/README.md

 Introduction
 ------------
-This is a Dcotrine ZF2 test
+This is a Doctrine ZF2 test

 Installation
 ------------